How Much Does Trucking Insurance Cost in Texas?

 There are several strategies to bring your rates down without sacrificing the coverage you need.

 First, work with an independent agent.
-Independent agencies like TAP Insurance Texas have access to multiple trucking insurance carriers.
+Independent agencies like TAP Insurance Agency have access to multiple trucking insurance carriers.
 We can compare quotes side-by-side to find you the best rate for your specific operation.
 Captive agents can only offer one company’s rates.

 Second, maintain a clean safety record.
 Invest in dash cameras, GPS tracking, and driver training programs.
 Carriers reward operations that demonstrate a commitment to safety.
 Even small investments in safety technology can pay for themselves through premium savings.